phalpern/WG21-halpern/n4034_destructive_move.md

 another exception being thrown.

-Using `noexcept`, an implementation can detect whether it is possible that a move constructor might throw, and can choose copy construction, instead.
+Using `noexcept`, an implementation can detect whether it is possible that a move constructor might throw and, if so, can choose copy construction, instead.
 In fact, the standard provides the function template `move_if_noexcept` specifically for this purpose.
-The following implementation of `push_back` for a simplified vector uses this idiom to preserve the _strong exception guarantee_, whereby the moved-from vector remains unchanged if an exception is
+The following implementation of `push_back` for a simplified vector uses this idiom to preserve the _strong exception guarantee_, whereby the moved-from vector remains unchanged if an exception is thrown:
-thrown:

     template <class T, class A = std::allocator<T>> class simple_vec